 Here are some options available to adopting families.

 Ask Your Employer About Employer Adoption Benefits

 A growing number of employers are offering adoption benefits to families considering adoption.
-While some employers offer lump sum payments, others opt to provide assistance with specific adoption fees.
-Some employers not only offer financial benefits, but also parental leave and legal support as well.
+While some employers offer lump-sum payments, others opt to assist with specific adoption fees.
+Some employers not only offer financial benefits but also parental leave and legal support as well.
 For more information, check out the Employer-Provided Adoption Benefits Guide.

 Research Loans and Grants

 While nobody likes the idea of taking out a loan and filling out forms for grants can be a dizzying experience, these are two additional options for families looking to stay on budget.
 You should speak with your financial advisor to determine the best path for you.
 For more information on grants and low-interest loans, visit this page.

 Reaching out to family and friends can feel awkward, but it’s very common for families hoping to adopt to make people aware of their plans.
 Try things like fundraisers through your church community, garage sales, bake sales, spaghetti dinners, and wine tastings.
 Families get creative when it comes to raising the needed funds to adopt.
 With the Internet, many families have created Gofundme pages as well.
 You may be surprised at the support you’ll receive.
 For more information on crowdfunding and donation raising check out this page here.